 The last place we visit on the Tasman Peninsula is the tranquil Safety Cove beach.
-After the weather-raveged coastline of the peninsula, this beach is an unexpected repreive.
-White sand, genle surf and whisper-like breeze.
-In the summer months Safety Cove beach would be a great spot for a swim.
+After the weather-ravaged coastline of the peninsula, this beach is an unexpected reprieve.
+White sand, gentle surf and whisper-like breeze.
+In the summer months, Safety Cove beach would be a great spot for a swim.

 It’s late in the day and the forested shore of the beach provides a good opportunity to spot some birds: the Tasmanian endemics Yellow wattlebird, Black-headed honeyeater, Green rosella, and Black currawong, as well as Grey fantail, Superb fairy-wren and Rufous whistler.

 We leave the Tasman peninsula by pretty much driving off into the sunset.
 This has been an extraordinary adventure and one of my most memorable experiences in Tasmania

 Tasman Island Cruise is a 3-hour eco-cruise operated by Pennicott Wilderness Journeys.
 You can either take the cruise from Port Arthur or book a full-day tour from Hobart.
 I joined the tour from Hobart and loved every minute of it.

 As I planned my Southern Tasmania trip, I came across a few useful books, particularly those with suggestions on where to find wildlife and some of the best day hikes in the state.
 You may find some of these books handy as well.

 More on Wildlife Adventures in Tasmania